 In addition, audit information can be applied to track what has changed in files, the user that changed the file and what process was used to make the changes, adding an audit trail for investigations.

-Through the use of a lightweight software agent, Threat Monitoring captures your server’s log in real time and securely sends them to our enterprise-grade log interrogation infrastructure for analysis and storage.
+Through the use of a lightweight software agent, Threat Surveillance captures your server’s log in real time and securely sends them to our enterprise-grade log interrogation infrastructure for analysis and storage.
 These logs are interrogated for incoming threats and automated actions are triggered to block attacks as they happen and send real-time alerts.

 In accordance with PCI DSS, these logs can be readily accessed for up to three months.
 They are archived for a further nine months, meaning logs are available upon request for up to a year.

-Unofficial external and internal vulnerability scans can be run through the Threat Monitoring MyUKFast dashboard.
+Unofficial external and internal vulnerability scans can be run through the Threat Surveillance MyUKFast dashboard.
 This provides a quick and easy way of hunting down server and application vulnerabilities, outdated software and insecure configurations on your infrastructure, in preparation for running a vulnerability scan from an approved scanning vendor to achieve PCI compliance.

 These scans are provided in a report.
 You can use this to reference PCI DSS for internal audits or utilise a regularly updated list of industry-recognised CVE numbers and scores.
 (Please note UKFast is currently not an ASV and cannot provide official PCI DSS vulnerability scans to achieve compliance.
 All scans are for test purposes only).

 The additional product, UKFast Threat Response, allows regular updating and patching to be offloaded to our security engineers.
 Clients can utilise their expertise to manage regular software updates and to apply security patches, for items found in vulnerability scans and critical CVEs, as they are released.